ErikSchierboom/requirejstutorial/README.md

 Now, there would be only a single request to the `scripts/main-built.js` file, instead of issuing a request for each module.

 ### Example 12: optimize using external dependendies
 If you configured a module with an external URL (see example 9), you would expect `r.js` to not include this file when optimizing.
-However, if you would run `r.js` on this example you would get an error message.
-The problem is that `r.js` by default will include all dependent modules in the output file, but that it cannot work with external files.
+However, if you would run `r.js` on a file that has external dependencies, you would get an error message.
+The problem is that `r.js` by default includes all dependent modules in the output file, but that it cannot work with external files.
 To work around this, you need to instruct `r.js` to ignore the modules that are loaded from an external URL.

 In our example, we used an external URL for the `'jquery'` module.
 We can instruct `r.js` to ignore the `'jquery'` module by setting its path to the special value: `'empty:'`: